Gkcloud5/Cloud-engineer-learn-2025/01-OS/001 - OS Overview/Day 1 - OS Overview.md

 2. Memory Management => Allocates and tracks usage of RAM
 3. File Management => Organizes and controls data on storage devices
 4. Device manager => Handles input and output from devices like mouse, keyboard
-5. Security and access control
+5. Security and access control => Protects data and manages user permission

+### Types of OS:
+1. Batch OS --> one program at one time
+2. Time-Shai